kumo-js/kumo-plugins/plugins/deployer/README.md

 # Module Deployer

 The module deployer plugin is essentially a command line runner that executes a list of tasks in order.
-It records the output of each task in an s3 bucket and makes those outputs available to subsequent tasks.
+It keeps track of the outputs of each task, makes those outputs available to subsequent tasks and can optionally store them in an output store.
 It also supports undoing all tasks in reverse order.

 ## Usage